 - Invisible braces

 - Traditional metal braces

 It is not uncommon to experience some discomfort when patients initially begin treatment with braces.
 Patients generally get used to the feeling of braces after a few days.
-Patients may experience irritation of the gums, cheeks and other soft tissues as they adjust to wearing braces.
+Patients may experience gum, cheeks and other soft tissue irritation, as they adjust to wearing braces.

 The exact length of treatment with braces will vary depending on your personal orthodontic needs.
 Dr. Izadi will help patients estimate the length of treatment during their comprehensive personal exam.
 Treatment with braces typically takes between six and thirty months but typically falls around twenty-two months.